ashtrail/thoughtfulinquiry.com/content/now.md

 ## 2023

+### October 2023

+Most of this month was dedicated to finishing up and editing my draft for [Resolving conflict through constructive empathic inquiry]({{- collections.posts | getURLByFileSlug('2023-10_constructive-empathic-inquiry')}}).
+All in all, it took me a decent amount of time (about 20 hours in October), but it's finally done.

+This means I'm now free to start working on my next two goals for the year starting in November, namely creating a very basic newsletter to serve as an alternative to my RSS feeds and going back to work on my manifesto outlines.
+The latter is made up of two trilogies, and although the second is mostly fine, I need to do a good bit of restructuring on the first one to make its content more digestible.
+To be honest, based on my pace so far, I highly doubt I'll have the first post published before the end of the year.

+In completely unrelated news, a succession of fortuitous triggers (including the [D&D actual play](https://www.youtube.com/playlist?list=PLHv5CBoZYv4VQSb6e64P4e4gUXrgNsgq5) from *Baldur's Gate 3*'s voice actors cast) has rekindled my passion for tabletop role-playing games, which hadn't been this fierce for at least two good years.
+So my sleep schedule scourge of the month has been feverishly reading PDF rule books (mostly [SWADE](https://peginc.com/new-to-savage-worlds-start-here/) related), learning [Foundry VTT](https://foundryvtt.com/), and binge-watching [Matthew Colville](https://www.youtube.com/@mcolville) and [Me, Myself and Die](https://www.youtube.com/playlist?list=PLDvunq75UfH_GAUWYcYSGL_vftZG0nzR-) videos, to name only a few of the main offenders.

 ### September 2023

 This is the month when I created this Now page.
 Other than that, it was mostly dedicated to the second half of my empathic inquiry series.
 It was slow-going, especially to get the momentum started.
-It led me to refresh my NonViolent Communication theory and get further radicalized into nonviolence as a whole 😅.
-In any case, I finished the first draft at the beginning of October, so it should be out before November, but I still need to edit and proofread it.
+It led me to refresh my NonViolent Communication theory and get further radicalized into nonviolence as a whole :P. In any case, I finished the first draft at the beginning of October, so it should be out before November, but I still need to edit and proofread it.
 It stands at about 5,500 words currently.

 Spending so much time on such long posts has got me considering diversifying my format.
 I may publish shorter ones centered on a single concept from time to time to increase my publication frequency and get a breather in between my more ambitious writing marathons.